thomasdavis/lordajax.com/apps/homepage/posts/chat.md

 System: You have already asked me that before, if you going looking for it you already have lost it
 ```

-So you want to inject some notes inside the limits
+Now we want to programmatically construct a prompt.

+In this situational prompt, "memories" are just lines of a conversation.

-This part is complex but simple at the end of the day.
+This part is complex™ but simple at the end of the day.

+// explain memories more

+So a quick primer.

+// explain pre-trained models

-There is some cool shit called vector similarity.
+We gonna use some cool shit called vector similarity.

-Imagine a simple string similarity search, the word "ghost" is kind of similar to "jost" (fix this)
+Imagine a simple string similarity search, the word "love" is similar to "dove"

+The next phase is vector similarity.

+If we go looking for "love", it is more conversationally closer to "family"

+When we want to collate some "memories"

 The word that gets thrown around is "embeddings". #todo

+Take a line of the following sentences

 No idea what it means, but they are useful.